Push notifications SDK for iOS

 }

-2 If the handled var is equal to false, this means you need to handle the processing of the notification request yourself.
+If the handled var is equal to false, this means that Ortto has skipped processing and you can handle the modification of the notification content yourself.

-Ensure your NotificationService extension target has access to the required SDK packages.
+IMPORTANT: Ensure your NotificationExtension target has imported the required SDK packages.

 Example required packages for using APNS to send notifications